A Celebration of Lesser-Known Nurses in History

-In honor of Nurses’ Week this year, we would like to celebrate a few more less-known names.
-These nurses have single handedly changed the face of nursing care, advocated for underserved populations, and forged clinical advancements.
+In honor of Nurses’ Week this year, we would like to again celebrate a few more lesser-known names of nursing history.
+These nurses have single-handedly changed the face of nursing care, advocated for underserved populations, and forged clinical advancements.
 Let’s pay homage to some unsung heroes of nursing.

 As her theory caught on, nursing as a profession began to encompass a therapeutic care model which focused on the patient experience.
 A huge part of the ability to provide meaningful care was Peplau’s proposition that nurses should have limited patient ratios.
 Patient ratios are still a relevant and essential point of discussion today, and we can thank Peplau for being the first voice to advocate for fair ratios.